 As I write this, the world is in crisis.
-The news is dominated by war, by acts of terrorism, by lunatic politicians, by imminent disasters, and by a worldwide economic depression that no one seems to know how to reverse.
+The news is dominated by a worldwide pandemic, by lunatic politicians, by imminent climate disasters, and by a worldwide economic collapse that will be difficult to reverse.
 Human life has become a commodity; it is spoken of not as a sacred trust but as a raw material that may be reduced to commercial profit.
 And yet, in the midst of all this, there are those who believe that we are on the cusp of a new age, which will be dominated by spirituality and selflessness, and that this new age will replace our present age, which is dominated by greed.
 But in order to have a new humanity, we must first have new men and women, and if we are to have new men and women, we must begin to not only think and act differently, but also to understand who we are and what we may be become.
 Though there are forces, both good and bad, that act on humanity as a whole, inner change needs to happen individual by individual.
 Not all social problems have social or political solutions; some social problems are rooted in spiritual issues that cannot be changed if people remain as they are.
-In other words, lasting outer change can only be affected by inner change.
+In other words, lasting outer change can only be effected by inner change.

 We have to imagine that if a new spiritual movement is underway, it will not be reported by our mass media.
 The media in our times has concerned itself only with extreme ways of thinking and behaving.
 The richest people and the most powerful people are considered newsworthy, not people who are quietly working to change themselves.
 And, sadly, people who are obsessed with being in the public eye are, because of this, driven to acts of extremism not only in the political arena but also in the religious world.
 To get their message out they draw up sides, declare enemies, and in the most extreme cases, kill themselves or others.
 One of the many unfortunate things about this type of religious extremism is that it is often justified because of a misreading or a distortion of profoundly spiritual texts—texts that were written to teach tolerance and illumination.
 Clearly much of the religious fanaticism and violence we see today in the world is the result of a failure of understanding, not the result of an inability to act.